Skip to main content

 Using ‘Nudge Theory’ to deliver evidence-based program improvements - Bridge Housing

-In the busy world of delivering community services, staff are often quick to jump into action when a problem arises.
-But when it comes to addressing complex policy and practice problems, this tendency to launch straight to solutions can hinder critical analysis and may lead to interventions based on assumptions rather than evidence.
 Bridge Housing has been using nudge theory as a framework to deliver evidence-based program improvements, which in turn deliver better outcomes for tenants and a better experience for staff.
 This presentation will cover how Bridge Housing has used Nudge to drive improvement in approaches towards inspections, rent review and rental debt.

 Building capacity of health consumers and researchers to support consumer involvement in health research: Are we there yet? - Health Consumers NSW

-This presentation will report on the findings of this work.
-It will also give simple practical examples of how to create and build these partnerships, as well as share some of the resources and tools that have been developed to support collaborations between researchers and health consumers.
-The presentation will also reflect on the lessons learnt, and pose questions for how to foster involvement and collaboration between health consumers, researchers and non-government organisations.
+Since 2019, Health Consumers NSW has been working in partnership with Sydney Health Partners to create an ecosystem to support researchers and consumers to be involved in health and medical research.
+This presentation will give simple practical examples of how to create and build these partnerships, as well as share resources to support collaborations between researchers and health consumers.
+It will reflect on lessons learnt, and pose questions on how to foster involvement and collaboration between health consumers, researchers and non-government organisations.

 Understanding the support system for survivors of institutional child sexual abuse: A small-scale qualitative study of community and legal practitioners in Greater Western Sydney (GWS) WESTIR Ltd

 In 2021, WESTIR did a qualitative study among 21 practitioners in GWS, to understand the system of support for survivors of institutional child sexual abuse.
 The research highlighted the challenges, gaps, and potentials within the support system.
 WESTIR's research report and accompanying background report were published in December 2021.
 In this session, WESTIR will highlight the research process and key findings.
-The presentation may be of greatest interest to those seeking to conduct qualitative research, as well as services supporting children and trauma survivors.

-Recording and resources from April and June 2022 meetings
+Agenda, April and June 2022 (COMPLETED)

+Please click on Agenda NGO Researchers Forum April and June 2022 to view expounded session descriptions for both dates, as well as specific speakers.
 If you missed attending, simply scroll to 'MEETING RESULTS' down below, and click on the links to view a recording of the meeting, as well as other resources.

 Three equally informative and interesting presentations.
 Thank you for the generous sharing of your co-design journeys.
 Helpful resources too.
 A wonderfully facilitated session. - feedback from 28 April